It Started with a Simple Conversation…

-If you gave someone a credit card and told them go to the store and buy everything they needed and it would only cost $25, they would probably buy a few things they didn’t actually need and they wouldn’t even know or care about the cost of what they bought.
-But if you gave them a credit card with $1,200 on it and told them to go buy everything they needed, but whatever they didn’t spend, they could keep, they would probably come back with only the things they needed and they would have cared about the cost of what they bought.
+“If you gave someone a credit card and told them go to the store and buy everything they needed and it would only cost $25, they would probably buy a few things they didn’t actually need and they wouldn’t even know or care about the cost of what they bought.
+But if you gave them a credit card with $1,200 on it and told them to go buy everything they needed, but whatever they didn’t spend, they could keep, they would likely come back with only the things they needed and they would have cared about the cost of what they bought.”

 “Nobody spends somebody else’s money as wisely as he spends his own.”

 Then the conversation turned to life insurance.
 The question was asked about the two tallest building in Boston and what those companies sold.
 For those who have been to Boston, you know that the two tallest buildings are the John Hancock building and the Prudential Tower, both of which sell life insurance.